BSc (Hons) Forensic Sciences

 Are you naturally inquisitive with a passion for chemistry and biology?
 Do you like to solve problems for fun?
 Put these traits to work on this Forensic Sciences degree that equips you with the valuable skills you need to help support the legal process.

-Our Forensic Sciences degree is professionally accredited and commended by the Chartered Society of Forensic Sciences (CSoFS).
+Abertay's Forensic Sciences degree is professionally accredited and commended by the Chartered Society of Forensic Sciences (CSoFS), which means you're eligible to apply for associate membership on graduation.

 This degree is ranked top in the UK for teaching, academic support and resources (NSS 2023).